Alma Eko, Productos Ecológicos libres de Plásticos. Alma Eko

 Alma Eko II potions: Liquid shampoo with solid shampoo residue

-Today we bring you a recipe that we think is ideal to share in July, the month without plastic .
+Today we bring you a leftover recipe that we think is perfect to share in July, the month without plastic .

-We are a bit obsessed with making the most of the products that come into our home.
-We want to extend their useful life as long as we can, give them infinite uses, not waste anything...
+We're a bit obsessed with making the most of the products that come into our homes.
+We want to extend their useful life as long as possible, give them endless uses, and waste nothing...

-Today we are going to show you what you can do with the leftover solid shampoo that is so small that it is not manageable .
-Aren't you mad that you can't use it?
+Today we're going to show you what you can do with leftover solid shampoo that's so small it's unmanageable .
+Don't you hate not being able to use it?

-One option is to put those pieces in the soap scraps bag and use it to wash your body in the shower .
-But I prefer another option because shampoo is shampoo and body soap is body soap.
+One option is to put those pieces in the soap remnants bag and use it to wash your body in the shower .
+But I prefer another option because shampoo is shampoo, and body wash is body wash.

-It's okay to use shampoo on your body, not at all, but the truth is that shampoo is more expensive, specifically the one I use is from LaMalvaflor , which only makes jewelry, and I regret not using it for my hair .
+It's not a problem if you use shampoo on your body, not at all, but the truth is that shampoo is more expensive, specifically the one I use is from LaMalvaflor , they only make jewelry, and I feel bad not using it for my hair .

-So the other option we suggest is to create a liquid shampoo with the remains of the bar .
-It is a very simple recipe, quick to make and only requires three ingredients.
+So the other option we suggest is to create a liquid shampoo with the leftover shampoo bar .
+It's a very simple, quick-to-make recipe that only requires three ingredients.

 INGREDIENTS